quicwg/base-drafts/draft-ietf-quic-transport.md

 A Version Negotiation ({{packet-version}}) packet MUST use both connection IDs selected by the client, swapped to ensure correct routing toward the client.

-The connection ID could change over the lifetime of a connection, especially in response to connection migration ({{migration}}).
+The connection ID can change over the lifetime of a connection, especially in response to connection migration ({{migration}}).
 NEW_CONNECTION_ID frames ({{frame-new-connection-id}}) are used to provide new connection ID values.